chrismlusk/accuraty-templates/README.md

 ### Initial setup

-_This assumes the project has not been set up at all.
+_This assumes the project has not been started.
 If it already exists on GitHub and you need to get set up on your own machine, skip to [Cloning locally](https://github.com/chrismlusk/accuraty-templates#cloning-locally)._

 #### 1. Get the code